Mikejo5000/vsts-docs-pr/docs/pipelines/languages/docker.md

 ::: moniker range="vsts"
-Add the following snippet to your `.vsts-ci.yml` file to select the appropriate agent queue:
+Add the following snippet to your `.vsts-ci.yml` file.

 ```yaml
 - script: |